niketramani1/RTL-Design/README.md

    c) Cloning: Physical aware optimization

-   Lab 06: For optimization, we us all opt_check labs
+   Lab 06: For combinational optimization, we use all opt_check labs

    1)Synthesizing opt_check1.v which is an actual 2:1 Mux, it optimizes to a 2 input AND gate.
 We make us of opt_clean -purge here.
    ![image](https://user-images.githubusercontent.com/86380243/123327348-522bf800-d508-11eb-8b3a-a362ba1230bc.png)